Elwick Racecourse: Elwick Drive-In

-Tasmania's first drive-in cinema, known as the Elwick Drive-In opened on 27th September 1956, operated by Northside Drive-In Theatres Pty Ltd. Located within the track, it hosted space for 676 cars.
+Tasmania's first drive-in cinema, known as the Elwick Drive-In opened on 27 September 1956, operated by Northside Drive-In Theatres Pty Ltd. Located within the track, it hosted space for 676 cars.
 It was taken over by Tasmanian Drive-in Theatres (Village Cinemas) in 1968.
 It operated until March 1985, with all traces of the venue disappearing by 2004.
 The worldwide decline of interest in the entertainment model led to its demise, though in recent years nostalgists have called for its return within the scope of seasonal and special event screenings.

 2000s redevelopment

-In 2004 the Tasmanian Government undertook a controversial A$20 million redevelopment of the venue.
+In 2004 the Tasmanian Government undertook a $20 million redevelopment of the venue.
 The redevelopment involved the construction of a new 970 metre long, 19 metre wide harness track and a 700 metre long and 6 and a half metre wide track for greyhounds, as well as a redevelopment of the heritage listed grandstand, new bookmakers area.
 Lawned areas sweep down to the mounting ring, birdcage and the enclosures.
 Three public lounges and two dining areas are present in addition to members' facilities.

-The track was renamed from Tattersall's Park to UBET Park in 2015 and once again in 2016 to Luxbet Park, followed by yet another renaming to Tab Park Elwick, and once again in July 2019 to its current name of Ladbrokes Park Elwick.
+The track was renamed from Tattersall's Park to Ubet Park in 2015 and once again in 2016 to Luxbet Park, followed by yet another renaming to Tab Park Elwick, and once again in July 2019 to its current name of Ladbrokes Park Elwick.